-- Amounts owed by related parties consist of current and noncurrent receivables and deposits. - b.
-The amounts owed by joint venture pertains to receivables from Thai San Miguel Liquor Company Limited (TSML) are included as part of "Non-trade receivable receivables from related parties" under "Trade and other receivables net" account in the consolidated statement of financial position.
-Allowance for impairment losses pertaining to these receivables amounted to P540,216 as at December 31, 2020. - c.
-The amounts owed by Associate of the Intermediate Parent Company pertains to receivables from Bank of Commerce (BOC) from sale of goods which were included as "Trade receivable from related parties" under "Trade and other receivable - net" in the consolidated statement of financial position. - d.
+- a.
+Amounts owed by related parties consist of current and noncurrent receivables and deposits. - b.
+The amounts owed by joint venture pertains to receivables from Thai San Miguel Liquor Company Limited (TSML) and are included as part of "Non-trade receivable receivables from related parties" under "Trade and other receivables - net" account in the consolidated statement of financial position.
+Allowance for impairment losses pertaining to these receivables amounted to P540,216 as at December 31, 2021. - c.
+The amounts owed by Associate of the Intermediate Parent Company pertains to receivables from Bank of Commerce (BOC) from sale of goods which were included as "Trade receivable from related parties" under "Trade and other receivable - net" in the consolidated statement of financial position.

+d.
 Amounts owed to related parties consist of trade payables, lease liabilities and management fees.
-Dividends payable to the Intermediate Parent Company amounted to P12,295 as of March 31, 2020 while dividends payable to the Parent Company amounted to P54,243 as of March 31, 2021 and 2020.
+Dividends payable to Parent Company amounted to P298,337 and P54,243 as of March 31, 2022 and 2021, respectively.